A nutter's campaign against lads mags has won the support of an influential group of MSPs.

 publications in the process of displaying them is capable of giving rise to breaches of the Equality Act.

 High-street retailers are exposing staff and, in some cases, customers to publications whose handling and display may breach equality legislation.
 Displaying lads' mags and pornographic papers in mainstream shops results in the involuntary

 exposure of staff and, in some cases, customers to pornographic images.

-to pornographic material at work.
+exposure to pornographic material at work.
 Such exposure is actionable where it violates the dignity of individual employees or customers, or creates an intimidating, hostile, degrading, humiliating or offensive environment for them.
-We therefore call on such
+We therefore

 Are you offended by pornographic images on magazine and newspaper shelves in supermarkets and service stations?
 Have you spotted sexualised imagery you consider offensive on T-shirts or other goods on the high street?
 Does

 it make you angry that you and perhaps your kids too are inadvertently exposed to this kind of material by retailers as they go out and about?